 The roles described above may often be held by a single individual in relation to every trainee or member of their research team.
 For example, most mentors are also advisors but not all advisors are mentors.
 Similarly, many mentors also hold the role of sponsors.
 Many advisors are also supervisors and, especially in STEMM, PIs.
 At times, the role of PI and mentor can come into direct conflict or may be unclear; in the worst cases, these tensions may lead to serious challenges experienced by trainees.
 For example, supporting a trainee's professional development or well-being may require that a student in a bench science program take time away from the lab, which may not serve the training program or faculty member's goals for research progress.
-Throughout the deliberations and writings of this Roundtable, we will strive to use accurate language when referring to specific roles.
-We will be especially careful to only use the term "mentor" when referring to someone engaged in the act of mentorship as defined here.
-However, when a faculty member simultaneously performs multiple roles, we have decided to use "supervisor" in a similar fashion to how we will use "trainee" --while recognizing its imperfections.
-Referring to a student's PhD Supervisor or Postdoctoral Supervisor is in common usage and avoids many of the pitfalls inherent in defaulting to "mentor," "advisor," or even "PI" when not discussing a specific relational role.
+Throughout the deliberations and writings of this Roundtable, we will strive to clarify language when referring to specific roles.
+We will be especially careful to use the term "mentor" only when referring to someone engaged in the act of mentorship as defined within this document.
+In contrast, we will highlight the specific relational role, for example referring to a trainee's PhD supervisor or postdoctoral supervisor, to avoid the many of the pitfalls inherent in defaulting to "mentor," "advisor," or even "PI".